Voting starts in March for the Drupal Association Board election.

 Is open source software secure?

-The short answer is that open source software is as secure or more secure (in general) than commercial software.
+The short answer is that open source software is as secure or more secure (in general) than proprietary software (where visibility of the source code is tightly guarded and heavily restricted).
 A good summary of the relevant issues can be found in this article from IBM: The security implications of open source software.
 The increased security of using open source was cited as one reason the White House switched to Drupal.

 Why does Drupal have more (or fewer) security advisories than another project?

-The absolute number of security advisories (especially when including contributed projects) is a totally meaningless number and should never be used for comparison.
-Drupal has over 4000 contributed projects which are scrutinized by their users for any potential problem, and a security advisory may be issued for a relatively minor issue.
-For more information read Security Risk Levels
+The absolute number of security advisories (especially when including contributed projects) is a number without meaning and should not be used for the purpose of comparison.
+Drupal has over 29,000 contributed projects that are scrutinized by their users for any potential problem, and a security advisory may be issued for a relatively minor issue.
+For more information read Security Risk Levels.

 On live sites, what vulnerabilities have been found or exploited?